vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 }
 ```

-Here are the parameter for the payload:
+Here are the parameters for the payload:

 Parameter|Type|Mandatory|Description
 -|-|-|-